JohnieBraaf/Robomaster-Micropython/README.md

-# Robomaster-Micropython
-Robomaster S1 - Micropython CAN BUS controller
+# DJI Robomaster CAN BUS Controller

 This project allows the use of STM32 microcontrollers running [micropython](https://github.com/micropython/micropython) to control the Robomaster S1 or EDU.
 It is meant as a replacement of the main control unit, which should be unplugged.
 This saves a considerable amount of the total power consumption.